/r/asklinguistics

 Photograph via snooOG

-This community is for (lay)people to ask questions about linguistics.
+This community is for people, particularly those without linguistics expertise, to ask questions about linguistics.

 Rules: